2266saty/freshersbatch-oct16/Readme.txt

-this is the readme text file which is inside assignments hello section 2 step 8
+this is the readme text
+hello
+section 2 step 8